-$\begin{array}{l} \textit{LEC Adjusted Market Flow}{M2M_Flowgate-m} \\ = \textit{RTO_MF}{M2M_Flowgate-m} \\ - \textit{MICH-OH_PAR_Impact}{M2M_Flowgate-m} \end{array}$
+$LEC\ Adjusted\ Market\ Flow{M2M_Flowgate-m}$

+$= RTO_MF{M2M_Flowgate-m}$

+$-MICH-OH_PAR_Impact{M2M_Flowgate-m}$

-M2M_Flowgate-m = the rel evant flowgate; MICH-OH Path = each of the four PAR Ontario, Canada; paths connecting Michigan to MICH-OH_PAR_Im pact {M2M_Flowgate-m} = the expected impact of the operation of the PARs at the Michigan-Ontario border on the flow on M2M Flowgate m; RTO_MF {M2M_Flowgate-1} dispatch and t Flowgate m a ow caused by RTO generation ransaction scheduling on M2M fter accounting for the operation of non and non-common PARs; and LEC Adjusted Marke genera schedu accour PARs, the Market Flow caused by RTO ation dispatch and transaction uling on M2M Flowgate m after nting for the operation of the common the non-common PARs, and the at the Michigan-Ontario border.
+MICH-OH Path = each of the four PAR paths connecting Michigan to of the PARs at the Michigan-Ontario border on the flow on M2M

+Ontario, Canada;

+$MICH-OH_PAR_Impact{M2M\ Flowgate-m} =$ the expected impact of the operation dispatch and transaction scheduling on M2M Flowgate m after accounting for the operation of both the common and non-common PARs; and

+Flowgate m;

+$RTO_MF{M2M_Flowgate-m} =$ the Market Flow caused by RTO generation scheduling on M2M Flowgate m after accounting for the operation of the common

+LEC Adjusted Market Flow{M2M_Flowgate-m} = the Market Flow caused by RTO generation dispatch and transaction

+PARs, the non-common PARs, and the PARs at the Michigan-Ontario border.
-b.
-Determining Whether to Use Unadjusted Market Flow or LEC Adjusted Market Flow; Determining if Appreciable Redispatch Relief is Available

-- When the Non-Monitoring RTO's LEC Adjusted Market Flow equals the Non-Monitoring RTO's unadjusted Market Flow and the Non-Monitoring RTO's Market Flow (also the Market Flow used for settlement) is greater than the Non-Monitoring RTO M2M Entitlement for the constrained M2M Flowgate, the Monitoring RTO will assume that an appreciable amount of redispatch relief is available from the Non-Monitoring RTO and will engage the M2M coordination process for the constrained M2M Flowgate. - 2) When the Non-Monitoring RTO's unadjusted Market Flow is greater than the Non-Monitoring RTO's LEC Adjusted Market Flow, then the following calculation shall be performed to determine if an appreciable amount of redispatch relief is expected to be available:
+- b.
+Determining Whether to Use Unadjusted Market Flow or LEC Adjusted Market Flow; Determining if Appreciable Redispatch Relief is Available - 1) When the Non-Monitoring RTO's LEC Adjusted Market Flow equals the Non-Monitoring RTO's unadjusted Market Flow and the Non-Monitoring RTO's Market Flow (also the Market Flow used for settlement) is greater than the Non-Monitoring RTO M2M Entitlement for the constrained M2M Flowgate, the Monitoring RTO will assume that an appreciable amount of redispatch relief is available from the Non-Monitoring RTO and will engage the M2M coordination process for the constrained M2M Flowgate. - 2) When the Non-Monitoring RTO's unadjusted Market Flow is greater than the Non-Monitoring RTO's LEC Adjusted Market Flow, then the following calculation shall be performed to determine if an appreciable amount of redispatch relief is expected to be available: - A. Determine the minimum of (a) the Non-Monitoring RTO's unadjusted Market Flow, and (b) the Non-Monitoring RTO's M2M Entitlement, for the constrained M2M Flowgate; and - B. Determine the maximum of (x) the value from step A above, and (y) the Non-Monitoring RTO's LEC Adjusted Market Flow - When the value from B above (the Market Flow used for settlement), is greater than the Non-Monitoring RTO's M2M Entitlement for the constrained M2M Flowgate, the Monitoring RTO will assume that an appreciable amount of redispatch relief is available from the Non-Monitoring RTO and will engage the M2M coordination process for the constrained M2M Flowgate. - 3) When the Non-Monitoring RTO's unadjusted Market Flow is less than the Non-Monitoring RTO LEC Adjusted Market Flow, the following calculation shall be performed to determine if an appreciable amount of redispatch relief is expected to be available: - A. Determine the maximum of (a) the Non-Monitoring RTO's unadjusted Market Flow, and (b) the Non-Monitoring RTO M2M Entitlement, for the constrained M2M Flowgate; and

-- A. Determine the minimum of (a) the Non-Monitoring RTO's unadjusted Market Flow, and (b) the Non-Monitoring RTO's M2M Entitlement, for the constrained M2M Flowgate; and - B. Determine the maximum of (x) the value from step A above, and (y) the Non-Monitoring RTO's LEC Adjusted Market Flow
+B. Determine the minimum of (x) the value from A above, and (y) the Non-Monitoring RTO's LEC Adjusted Market Flow